• Skip to primary navigation

 The primary ingredients used in rum and tequila are sugar cane byproducts and agave, respectively.

-However, the production process differs significantly, resulting in unique flavor profiles.
+However, the production process differs significantly, resulting in unique flavors.

 Rum is made from molasses or sugarcane juice while tequila is exclusively produced from blue agave plants grown in specific regions of Mexico.